pcpthm/uttt/README.md

 <https://github.com/pcpthm/uttt/tree/more>

-* Symmetry is only used for the first move.
-It seems like second or later moves don't have apparent symmetry in most cases (because field is specified).
+* Symmetry is used for first few moves.
 * Embarrassingly-parallel.

 ## Result on my machine (4 physical cores, 8 logical cores)